vvjn/GAFramework.jl/README.md

 This defines the crossover operator.
 Here, we define a crossover as the average of two points.
 Note: we can optionally re-use memory from the `z` object in order to create the new `CoordinateCreature`.
-We do not do this since we are using `SVector`s but it can be done if we use `Vector`s.
+We do not do this here since we are using `SVector`s but it can be done if we use `Vector`s.

 ```julia